CoderichLLC/nodejs-graphql-shape/README.md

 `@_shape` | Define transformations on a **non-existing** field in the GraphQL Schema | The *field* is removed from the *query*

 ### Transformations (pipeline)
-Transformations are specified as a series of directive parameters and adhere to the following rules:
+Transformations are specified as a series of directive parameters that   adhere to the following rules:
 * Transformations are applied depth-first (inside-out) and from left-to-right
 * Each transformation receives the value from the previous; creating a data pipeline